 Complex Commercial Litigation

 Since Friedman Kaplan was founded in 1986, complex commercial litigation has been one of the cornerstones of the firm’s practice.
 The firm litigates cases of national and international significance on behalf of major institutions in a variety of industries and has become the go-to firm for high-stakes, high-profile, and complex disputes.
-We have represented clients in some of the most prominent commercial disputes of the last decade, particularly during the financial crisis.
-While each of these matters has been unique, they all have involved novel legal issues and unprecedented factual scenarios for which there is no "playbook" to fall back on – circumstances under which our attorneys particularly shine.
+We have represented clients in some of the most prominent commercial disputes of the last two decades.
+While each of these matters is unique, all involved novel legal issues and unprecedented factual scenarios for which there is no "playbook" to fall back on – circumstances in which our attorneys particularly shine.
 Our Chambers-recognized team brings to such situations a unique combination of commercial sophistication, legal insight, and creativity to help our clients achieve their goals, even – and especially – in the most challenging situations.

 During the financial crisis, we convinced an appellate court – virtually overnight – to vacate a TRO blocking Wells Fargo & Co.'s acquisition of Wachovia, and then used a newly passed statute that had never been addressed by any court to successfully argue that the plaintiff – Citigroup – could not enforce an exclusivity agreement with Wachovia.
 Following the collapse of the 7 World Trade Center building on September 11, 2001, we successfully resolved a series of highly complex contract, tort, and insurance disputes on behalf of the building’s owner, including the grant of summary judgment in favor of our client in a long-running lawsuit by Con Edison concerning the design and construction of the building, which was affirmed by the Second Circuit Court of Appeals.